What is Psychological Assessment?

 There are different types of psychological assessments including:

-- Psychological/Diagnostic Assessment – social/emotional concerns and diagnosis
+- Psychological/Diagnostic Assessment – Social/emotional concerns and diagnosis

 Psychological/Diagnostic Assessment